Are you are a CPA? Are you trying to build up a CPA or a tax and accounting firm? Are you highly organized?

 I set out to try and add value in my own way in the tax realm.
 I read everything that Mark Kohler has written.
 Read everything from the Kiyosaki line of work.
 They have the tax loopholes of real estate, they have tax free wealth.
 Started diving into all of the real estate coaching that is out there from Kiyosaki.
 Wheeler and Sandy Botkin.
 There’s a couple of great CPA writers out there.
 Sandy Botkin comes out with a book every year about how small businesses can save a ton of money.
 That should be part of what you start reading now, because it’s the most practical thing.

-Here’s what I concluded is that if a CPA is actually engaging with their client, coaching them and training them, helping them implement good tax planning strategies, then you will be saving your client tons of money.
+What was I able to take away from these books?
+I concluded that if a CPA is actually engaging with their client, coaching them and training them, helping them implement good tax planning strategies, then you will be saving your client tons of money.
 I’m like, “Boy, if these CPA’s are already in there, folks business owners need bookkeepers.”
 They already have a CPA and an accountant.
 They have to do a tax return.
 They’re already paying somebody for payroll.

 “If a CPA is actually engaging with their client, coaching them and training them, helping them implement good tax planning strategies, then you will be saving your client tons of money “

 We sat down together, Nick Meester and I, and we said, “You know what we should do?
 Let’s provide a service where, for a flat monthly fee, we become their tax coach.
 We provide proactive tax planning to help them pay their fair share, not a penny more.”
 When you start doing the analysis on some of these business owners, that had been LLC’s, taxed as a sole proprietor, for decades and they’re making 130,000 dollars right in that sweet mark, where an S corp would absolutely benefit them, when you start doing that analysis.